Buyer's Guide

 State Inspection Requirements

 Most U.S. states require annual inspections of amusement rides operating with paying passengers.
 Those inspections reference ASTM standards.
-Every Wattman train includes the full ASTM F2291 and ASTM F1193 documentation package to support your state inspection and permitting process from day one.
+Every Wattman train includes the full ASTM F2291 and ASTM F770 documentation package to support your state inspection and permitting process from day one.

 Indoor and Covered Operation

 A gas train cannot operate indoors.
-Fumes accumulate in enclosed spaces creating a health and safety hazard.
+Fumes accumulate in enclosed spaces, creating a health and safety hazard.
 This eliminates gas-powered trains from malls, covered event spaces, church buildings, and any venue with limited ventilation.
-The Wattman electric drive produces zero emissions — it operates anywhere.
+The Wattman electric drive produces zero emissions; it operates anywhere.

 Operating Costs